MENTAL HEALTH

 Suicide is the leading cause of death for Australians aged between 15 and 44 years. (*4)

-‘Mental Health’ is a term that is heard so often in our society, on the news and social media platforms.
-The rise in mental health problems caused by high levels of life-induced stress, uncertainty, change, and the Covid-19 pandemic that has adversely affected the world in a catastrophic way, has brought the topic of mental health to the forefront of conversation.
-However, the term ‘mental health’ is highly misunderstood, being confused through broadcast and conversations, as the description for conditions such as anxiety and depression or more severely, mental illness, such as schizophrenia, bipolar mood disorder and many other disorders.
+However, the term ‘mental health’ is highly misunderstood, being confused through broadcast and conversations, as the description for conditions such as anxiety disorders, clinical depression or more severely, mental illness, such as schizophrenia, bipolar mood disorder and many other disorders.
 The true definition of mental health is not about illness, it is about mental wellness, which is the opposite of the stigma portrayed.

 The World Health Organisation defines